 - Accepted an IIT seat in the past by reporting at the reporting centre.

 Soon after the declaration of JEE Main results, the conducting authority for JEE Advanced exam will release the application form and other items.
-For 2019, IIT Roorkee has announced that the application forms will be available from May 3rd onwards.
-The last day to submit the form is mentioned as 9th May and the application fees have to be paid within 10th May.
-The top 2.24 Lakh candidates from JEE Mains will be eligible for IIT JEE Advanced exam.
+For 2021, IIT Kharagpur will be in charge of releasing the application forms and they should be available after the completion of the JEE Main exams.
+The students have to first register themselves on the official website and then fill the application form.
+They have to submit the form online along with the application fees.
+The top 2.50 lakh candidates from JEE Mains will be eligible for the IIT JEE Advanced exam.

 We have laid out the steps that can be followed by the students for successful submission of JEE Advanced application form.

-Step 1: Log in to JEE Advanced official website using JEE Main 2019 date of birth and roll number.
+Step 1: Log in to JEE Advanced official website using JEE Main date of birth and roll number.
+If any additional information is required then they have to fill it.

-Step 2: After the creation of new password the applicants will be redirected to the application form page where the details like Personal, Academic, Educational, JEE Mains Application number, Exam Centre, etc are to be submitted by the candidates.
+Step 2: After the creation of a new password the applicants will be redirected to the application form page where the details like Personal, Academic, Educational, JEE Mains Application Number, Exam Centre, etc are to be submitted by the candidates.

 Step 3: The scanned copy of the below-mentioned documents are to be submitted by the applicants: